Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

-Aluminum dimer is the most widely studied cluster of aluminum.
-It has now been confirmed that the Al$_{2}$ (\emph{cf}.
-Fig. \ref{fig:geometry}\subref{subfig:subfig-al2}) has $^{3}\Pi_{u}$ ground state.
-The bond length obtained using geometry optimization at CCSD level was 2.72 $\textrm{\AA}$ with D$_{\infty h}$ point group symmetry.
+In our calculations, the bond length obtained using geometry optimization at CCSD level was 2.72 $\textrm{\AA}$, with D$_{\infty h}$ point group symmetry.
 This is in very good agreement with available data, such as Martinez \emph{et al}. obtained 2.73 $\textrm{\AA}$ as dimer length using all electron calculations \cite{martinez_all_vs_core}, 2.71 $\textrm{\AA}$ \cite{jones_struct_bind_prl} and 2.75 $\textrm{\AA}$ \cite{langhoff_3piu} as bond lengths using DFT and configuration interaction methods, and 2.86 $\textrm{\AA}$ obtained using DFT with generalized gradient approximation \cite{rao_jena_ele_struct_al}.
 The experimental bond length of aluminum dimer is 2.70 $\textrm{\AA}$ \cite{bondybey_expt_3piu_dimer}.
-Another metastable state of the dimer exists with $^{3}\Sigma_{g}^{-}$ electronic state, and 2.48 $\textrm{\AA}$ in bond length.
+We also performed the geometry optimization for the metastable state $^{3}\Sigma_{g}^{-}$ mentioned above, and found the bond length to be 2.48 $\textrm{\AA}$ (\emph{cf}.
+Fig. \ref{fig:geometry}\subref{subfig:subfig-al2}).
+Using MRCI calculations Bauschlicher \emph{et al.} estimated that $^{3}\Sigma_{g}^{-}$ electronic state lies 0.02 eV above the $^{3}\Pi_{u}$ ground state.\cite{langhoff_3piu} Our calculations predict this difference to be about 0.06 eV.